Table of Contents

 The journey to becoming a licensed professional requires meeting specific educational, examination, and legal requirements.
 Let’s break down what you need to do.

-In some regions, you may also need to complete a bachelor’s degree or certain coursework in subjects like biology, chemistry, or physics before applying to a program.
+Currently, there are 18 CCE-accredited chiropractic programs across the United States.
+In some regions, candidates are also required to complete a bachelor’s degree or specific prerequisite coursework in subjects such as biology, chemistry, or physics before applying to a D.C. program.

 After completing your degree, you must pass the National Board of Chiropractic Examiners (NBCE) exams, which consist of four parts: